lekoala/kaly/docs/app.md

 Result of the controller call should be a `Response` object or a string/Stringable object.
 An array is also valid for json responses.

+## Json responses

+Any request accept json responses or using the ?_json flag can get a json response.

+This is only triggered if the route parameters have a json flag set to true.